thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_SpeciesList.h.rst.txt

     #ifndef SPECIESLIST
     #define SPECIESLIST

+   #include <memory>
    #include "Matrix.h"
    #include "NRrand.h"
    using namespace std;
    class SpeciesList
    {
    private:
-       unsigned long list_size,maxsize; // List size and maximum size of the cell (based on percentage cover). unsigned long next_active; // For calculating the wrapping, using the next and last system.
-       Row<unsigned long> list; // list of the active reference number, with zeros for empty cells. unsigned long nwrap; // The number of wrapping (next and last possibilities) that there are.
+       unsigned long list_size, maxsize; // List size and maximum size of the cell (based on percentage cover). unsigned long next_active; // For calculating the wrapping, using the next and last system. vector<unsigned long> species_id_list; // list of the active reference number, with zeros for empty cells. unsigned long nwrap; // The number of wrapping (next and last possibilities) that there are.
    public:
        SpeciesList();

        ~SpeciesList() = default;
-       // Sets the list size to the required length.
-       // Note this will delete any species currently stored in the list

-       // Fill the list with empty 0s. void fillList();

-       // Standard setters
        void initialise(unsigned long maxsizein);

-       // special case if just the maxsize wants to be change, but want to maintain the list variables. void setMaxsize(unsigned long maxsizein);
+       // special case if just the maxsize wants to be change, but want to maintain the species_id_list variables. void setMaxsize(unsigned long maxsizein);

        void setSpecies(unsigned long index, unsigned long new_val);